ColdZoo/shadowsocks/README.md

     server          your server ip or hostname
     server_port     server port
     local_port      local port
-    password        a password used to encrypt transfer
+    password        password is a joke

 Put all the files on your server.
 Run `python server.py` on your server.
-To run it in the background, run `nohup python server.py > log &`.
+To run it in the background, run `python server.py > log 2>&1 &`.

 Put all the files on your client machine.
 Run `python local.py` on your client machine.